 It is so very important.

-I mean, that if that wall goes back up between you know certain aspects of of the federal government where we're not allowed to talk to each other anymore and we can't share data, it it's it's not going to be good.
+I mean, if that wall goes back up between certain aspects of the federal government where we're not allowed to talk to each other anymore and we can't share data, it's not going to be good.

 After 9-11 happens, everybody gets on the president because we didn't connect the dots.

-Well, we couldn't connect the dots because of the Jamie Gorellick wall.
+We couldn't connect the dots because of the Jamie Gorellik wall.

 They accuse the president of spying and they want to impeach him.

-It's going to come back and and and and bite them in the rear as as these things uh as these things have.
+It's going to come back and bite them in the rear as these things have.

-By the way, just saw Diane Feinstein in her opening statement talking about the Rybar case.
+By the way, just saw Dianne Feinstein in her opening statement talking about the Rybar case.

-That's why I spent the first half hour of the program today telling you what some of the things the Democrats are going to say uh about Judge Alito, so that you'll be up to speed when you when you watch excerpts of this stuff later tonight and and listen to commentary.
+That's why I spent the first half hour of the program today telling you what some of the things the Democrats are going to say about Judge Alito so that you'll be up to speed when you watch excerpts of this stuff later tonight and listen to commentary.

 Dan, I appreciate it.